Prior to submitting your dissertation:

 Bloomington, IN 47405

-Dissertation embargoes for longer than two years must be approved by the Associate Dean of the University Graduate School.
+Dissertation embargoes can be requested for up to two years, initially.
+If necessary students can request an extension to their embargo near the end of their initial two year period.
+An extension request should be submitted to the PhD recorder and must be approved by the Associate Dean of the University Graduate School.
 Such a request should be submitted, in writing, to the PhD Recorder in the University Graduate School.
-All requests for embargoes longer than two years are considered on a case-by-case basis.
+All requests for embargo extensions are considered on a case-by-case basis.
 The need for a longer embargo needs to be well-justified and the written request should include a detailed rationale for the longer embargo.

 Bindery Options for Bound Copies:

-Students may order a bound copy through ProQuest however the order must be completed within the student's ProQuest account prior to submitting the dissertation the very first time.
-If students do not place the order prior to submitting the dissertation, the order cannot be made until after the dissertation has been delivered to ProQuest for publication.
+Students may order a bound copy through ProQuest however the order must be completed within the student's ProQuest account prior to finalizing the ProQuestion submission the very first time.
+If students do not place the order prior to initially submitting the dissertation the first time, an order within ProQuest cannot be made until after the dissertation has been delivered to ProQuest for publication.
 Since the policy related to embargoes states that a receipt showing the bound copy has been paid for and ordered to be shipped directly to the University Graduate School (UGS) must be received before the degree can be awarded, students who place an embargo on their dissertation but do not order through ProQuest prior to submitting their dissertation will need to use another bindery to order the bound copy for the UGS.
-Students in this situation should not send the dissertation to the other bindery until the final version is approved within ProQuest.
+Students in this situation can use any other bindery but should not send the dissertation to the other bindery until the final version is approved within ProQuest.

 Thesis On Demand: